ENIGMA-KUN/organizing-carbon-credit-1st-/README.md

 - [x] Organizations should be able to use Blockchain smart contracts for generating carbon credit certificates
 - [x] Vetting agencies should be able to view of the carbon credit certificates possessed by each organization
 - [ ] Organizations should be able to share their certificates with other organizations through the blockchain to fulfil their carbon credit requirements
+- [ ] Automate carbon credit consumptions on the basis of product other
+- [ ] Implementing on Ethereum Blockchain

 <p align="right">(<a href="#top">back to top</a>)</p>